Dan Meckes Joins Romar as Principal Engineer

 “Prior to becoming an engineer, I worked as a surgical technician at Thomas Jefferson University Hospital in the United States, and that’s when I developed an interest in medical devices.
 I had initially thought of training as a medic, but I have a passion for physics and applied mathematics, and I saw there was a huge opportunity to make a difference in people’s lives developing medical devices.”

-Dan worked at Rowan University in New Jersey for several years, designing small heat exchanges to cool the heart, brain and pancreas in patients with inflammatory disorders.
+Dan worked at Rowan University in New Jersey for several years, designing small heat exchangers to cool the heart, brain and pancreas in patients with inflammatory disorders.
 After emigrating to Australia four years ago, he worked with a company developing electrophysiology devices to treat heart rhythm disorders.

 Now with Romar, Dan is helping to develop innovative and robust solutions for our medical manufacturing clients.